francescoraves483/LaMP_LaTe/index.md

 **KRT - Kernel Receive Timestamp (‘r’)**: this mode is the one used by iputils ping (if this is wrong, please correct us) to compute the latency with ICMP Echo packets, at least in a standard case.
 The transmit timestamp is obtained like in the User-to-user mode, but the receive one is obtained directly from the Linux kernel, as every packet is received.
 These timestamps are still software timestamps, and, according to the kernel documentation, they should be “generated just after a device driver hands a packet to the kernel receive stack”.
 This allows to reduce the application latency contribution from the receiver side when measuring the delay.

 **Software transmit and receive timestamps ('s')**: this mode is available only if supported by the NIC and by the driver.
 Both the transmit (sender) and the receive (receiver) timestamps are obtained from the Linux kernel, as every request is sent and every reply is received.
-This feature relies on ancillary data and [CMSG](http://man7.org/linux/man-pages/man3/cmsg.3.html). *This latency type, as of now, is supported only for RTT measurements (i.e. in -B mode) and when non-raw sockets are used (i.e. no -r is specified)*
+This feature relies on ancillary data and [CMSG](http://man7.org/linux/man-pages/man3/cmsg.3.html). *This latency type, as of now, is supported only for RTT measurements (i.e. in -B mode) and when non-raw sockets are used (i.e. no -r is specified).*

 Example of supported NICs: Intel I219-V, Intel i210AT.

 **Hardware transmit and receive timestamps ('h')**: this mode is available only if supported by the NIC and by the driver.
 Both the transmit and the receive timestamps (which are then compared to compute the latency) are obtained from the network adapter, as every request is sent and every reply is received, so, no kernel time should be considered.
 This feature relies on ancillary data and [CMSG](http://man7.org/linux/man-pages/man3/cmsg.3.html). *This latency type, as of now, is supported only for RTT measurements (i.e. in -B mode) and when non-raw sockets are used (i.e. no -r is specified).*

 Example of supported NICs: Intel I219-V, Intel i210AT.
-Although it could be very useful, we were unable to find any USB-to-Ethernet adapter supporting hardware timestamps (as, normally, they use ASIX or Realtek chipsets).
+Although it could be very useful, we were not able to find any USB-to-Ethernet adapter supporting hardware timestamps (as, normally, they use ASIX or Realtek chipsets).

 ## How does the client/server work?